Twitter’s big hack raises red flags in political circles ahead of November

 None of this was lost on people in political circles.

-“The Twitter breach shows how social media companies and their users continue to be targets and vulnerable to hackers,” says Dan Lips of the conservative tech group the Lincoln Initiative.
+“The Twitter breach shows how social media companies and their users continue to be targets and vulnerable to hackers,” says Dan Lips of the conservative tech group the Lincoln Network.
 Lips was formerly policy director for the Senate Homeland Security committee.

 “We should expect that adversaries, including foreign governments, are working around the clock to exploit vulnerabilities and to use sensitive information to disrupt the United States and the upcoming election,” he says.
 “Ahead of November, public officials and political campaigns should have their guard up and follow cybersecurity best practices.”